Numbers seen on the bottoms of glass bottles and jars

 Those numbers would serve to identify a particular bottle style in communications/orders between the glass manufacturer and their customers ……. that is, the companies that ordered the bottles to package its products.
 Some numbers were factory location codes.
 (See my page on Owens-Illinois Glass Company, that used, and uses, location codes on many of their bottles).

-Mold Identifying Number "2" as it appears the on base of an aqua "Ball Perfect Mason" jar.
+Mold Identifying Number "2" as it appears on the base of an aquamarine "Ball Perfect Mason" fruit jar made by Ball Brothers Glass Manufacturing Company of Muncie, Indiana.

 Mold Identifying Number “2” embossed on base of aqua “Ball Perfect Mason” jar.